 The City of Berkeley imposed restrictions on the height and size of the addition, so we had to work within the existing footprint and add no more than 600 sq. ft. of extra space.
 We wanted to preserve the original location of the main entrance, but also create a more open and spacious layout that would capture the views and connect to the outdoors.
 We also wanted to improve the circulation and functionality of the house, and make the lower level more usable and comfortable.

-The main level includes a master bedroom and master bath, a bedroom and bath for a younger child, a spacious living room and a dining room with a view of the Bay, and an open kitchen with large sliding glass doors leading to a beautiful patio for outdoor dining.
-The lower level includes two additional bedrooms, and a play room for kids which opens to a rear deck/ yard.
+The redesigned house has a total living area of about 2,800 sq. ft.
+The main level features a large foyer with a high ceiling and a staircase to the lower level.
+It also has a master suite, a second bedroom and bathroom, a living room and a dining room with Bay views, and an open kitchen with sliding glass doors to a patio for outdoor dining.
+The lower level has two more bedrooms, and a play room for kids that opens to a rear deck and yard.

-The new design created an excellent indoor/outdoor living, with a deck at the master bedroom facing the Bay, and a kitchen patio surrounded by a beautiful landscape.
+The new design transformed the house into a modern and elegant home that embraces the indoor/outdoor lifestyle, with a deck off the master bedroom overlooking the Bay, and a patio off the kitchen surrounded by lush landscaping.